lightning-js/blits/docs/plugins/audio.md

 # Audio Plugin

-The Blits Audio Plugin allows developers to integrate audio playback into their Blits application.
+The Blits Audio Plugin allows developers to integrate audio playback into their Blits applications.
 This plugin provides a simple API for preloading, playing, controlling, and managing audio tracks, including managing volume, playback rate (pitch), and other settings.

+**Note:** When testing or developing on Chrome, audio may not start immediately due to browser restrictions on `AudioContext`.
+You might see the following error:
+`The AudioContext was not allowed to start.
+It must be resumed (or created) after a user gesture on the page. https://goo.gl/7K7WLu`.
+This issue occurs on desktop during development but is **not** an issue on Smart TVs, STBs, or Game Consoles.
+Once you interact with the application (e.g., click or press a key), the error will go away, and sound playback will function properly.

 ## Registering the Plugin